MamathaNaveen/LinearRegression/README.md

     Scaling Numerical values using Min-Max Scaler.
     BUilding Model using RFE.
 (Feature selection step=10) Including Statsmodel suggestions if required to improve R2 value is required.
+  Adding new features based on previous insights from Manual Statmodel approach

+Since we have manually built model with R2=84% covered , I have picked few features('yr','winter','weathersit_3') with increased co-efficent to below set and compared R2 again.
+We can see that R2 have now increased from 46% to 78%.
+We will retain this as final model for further testing.
+Now we will remove Nov and Oct step by Step since the p-value was 0.99 and 0.72 Final List of features (9 selected ): ['holiday','atemp', 'windspeed', 'April','July', 'Sept', 'winter','yr','weathersit_3'] Final R2 value is 78.8%
+Final Adj.
+R-squared: 78.3%
+Final VIF values also looks good.
+Features VIF
+1 atemp 4.12
+2 windspeed 3.03
+7 yr 2.01
+4 July 1.34
+6 winter 1.32
+5 Sept 1.20
+3 April 1.17
+8 weathersit_3 1.06
+0 holiday 1.03

-  We have successfully build model which covers 80%+ determines the variance in the dependent variable that can be explained by the independent variable.
+  We have successfully build both models which covers ~80% determines the variance in the dependent variable that can be explained by the independent variable.

 Technologies Used